CRASH OF A B-25 MITCHELL

 AT CHARTERS TOWERS, QLD

 ON 9 MAY 1942

 I now have access to a record of the burials of US Servicemen at the Townsville US Cemetery.
-On the same date (14 Aug 1942) the following US personnel were buried who were also killed in an "Air crash" at Charters Towers.
-I have assumed at this stage that they were all killed in the same plane crash.
+The following US personnel who were killed in this tragic accident were all buried at the Townsville US Cemetery.
 From the dates above, it would seem that they were initially buried in Charters Towers and then relocated to Townsville.